“What should I do about my child, he is SUCH a picky eater!”

 I hear this a lot in the office.
 Parents are struggling to find foods that their child will eat.
 Parents cooking several meals every night, one for their child(ren) and one for themselves.

-This is a mistake.
+Thanksgiving is a good time to reiterate: this is a mistake.
 Don’t go there.
 Just don’t.

 When I have a parent struggling with a picky eater, it is exactly that.
 A struggle.
 A battle.
 A fight for control.
 The parent trying to control what their child eats.
 And the child fighting to control ANYTHING he or she can.